(Weak) Twisted post-groups, skew trusses and rings: Differentiation of twisted post-Lie groups

-\end{lem} \proof Since $\cdot$ is smooth, we obtain that $\circ$ is also smooth.
-As $\Phi$ is idempotent, by Lemma \ref{IDM1}, we have $\Phi(1)=1.$ It follows that $e_1=1.$ Then by Proposition \ref{SG} and Lemma \ref{Phi}, we have $(\Phi(G),\circ)$ is a Lie group with identity $1.$ By the Leibniz rule and Lemma \ref{Phi}, we have
+\end{lem} \proof Since $\cdot$, $\Phi$ and $\rhd$ are smooth, we obtain that $\circ$ is also smooth.
+As $\Phi$ is idempotent, by Lemma \ref{IDM1}, we have $\Phi(1)=1.$ It follows that $e_1=1.$ Then by Proposition \ref{SG} and Lemma \ref{Phi}, we have $(\Phi(G),\circ)$ is a Lie group with identity $1.$ Finally by the Leibniz rule and Lemma \ref{Phi}, we have

-This proves $\left.\frac{\d}{\d t} \right|_{t=0} \Phi(\exp(tx)))^{\dag}=-\phi(x).$
+This proves $\left.\frac{\d}{\d t} \right|_{t=0} \Phi(\exp(tx))^{\dag}=-\phi(x).$